ChaosDAO-org/subscrape/docs/configuration.md

 ### Param: _auto_hydrate
-The Subscan API has two different calls per entity type from which it delivers extrinsics and events data. e.g. the `events` call is more flexible, but the `event` call gives more data.
+The Subscan API has two different calls per entity type from which it delivers extrinsics and events data. e.g. the `events` call has more parameters, but the `event` call gives more data.
 Thus, when calling `events`, it makes sense to automatically hydrate the events with the missing info from the `event` call.

-Hydration takes considerable more time.
+Hydration takes considerably more time (up to 100x).

+The default is `true`.
+Set to `false` to disable.

+### Param: _stop_on_known_data
+If set to `true`, the scraper will stop scraping when it encounters an extrinsic or event that it has already scraped.
+This is useful for incremental scraping.

 The default is `true`.
 Set to `false` to disable.